How to Feedback: Getting it is a Gift

 When you get feedback try asking yourself HOW it’s true rather than IF it’s true

-What would be possible for you if you accept feedback as a gift for your growth, regardless of how it’s given to you?
+What would be possible for you if you accept feedback as a gift for your growth, regardless of how it’s given?

-How will you build a greater sense of agency around your growth so you can integrate feedback with less drama? (eg; You can’t always choose WHEN you get feedback but you can choose how you respond.
-And when).
+How will you build a greater sense of agency around your growth so you can integrate feedback with less drama? (eg; You can’t always choose WHEN you get feedback but you can choose how you respond).

 Resources

-Simple tips from a short Pod: How to Increase Your Emotional Intelligence (in conversations)
+Simple tips from Jefferson Fisher’s short Pod: How to Increase Your Emotional Intelligence in conversations.

 More in this series: